Sound Value Iteration for Simple Stochastic Games

 \section{Evaluation of prototype implementation of SVI}

 We extended PRISM-games~\cite{prismgames3} with our prototype implementation of SVI for SG.
-Our code is available at \url{https://anonymous.4open.science/r/Algorithms-For-Stochastic-Games-0140/}.
 For comparison we used the implementation of standard bounded value iteration (BVI) with deflating~\cite{KKKW18} in PRISM-games.
-For detailed comparison of algorithms for solving stochastic games such as value iteration (VI), optimistic VI (VI), quadric programming (QP), and strategy iteration (SI), please see a recent work~\cite{atva22ovi-tvi}.
+For detailed comparison of algorithms for solving stochastic games such as value iteration (VI), optimistic VI (VI), quadric programming (QP), and strategy iteration (SI), please see our prior work~\cite{atva22ovi-tvi}.